Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 ````

 Alternatively, the cs_run.exe executable can be invoked from external programs
-on Windows.
+and scripts on Windows.
+Linkage Mapper calls Circuitscape this way from the
+Pinchpoint and Centrality modules, as does the Circuitscape for ArcGIS toolbox.

-In the cases above, results are written out to files which can be read back
+In the cases above, results are written out to files which are then read back
 by the external program.